 While this concept is wonderful in theory, it has limited applications when it comes to actually holding up well to the test of time.
 Again, a good rule of thumb is to stick to the highest-quality manufacturers if you decide to use one of these products, and make sure you check the label to ensure it can be used for your intended application.

-One of our favorites is Duration® by Sherwin-Williams.
+For exterior new wood applications, one of our favorites is Duration® by Sherwin-Williams.

 Most projects where you’re going over a previously-painted surface do not require the use of a primer.
 In many cases all you’ll need to do is spot-prime any bare areas that need to be addressed before applying your finish.